savoirfairelinux/building-inclusive-open-source-software/docs/E-CBU.md

 ## What to take away from this training?

+This section is a reorganized synthesis of the whole training.

 ### Accessibility is nothing without inclusiveness

 Inclusiveness is a core concept when talking about diversity.
 It's often a preferred term to accessibility that is rather limited to the inclusion of people with disabilities.
 It highlights that we need to be designing and programming not only for accessability but also for the ever-varying pluralities of human experiences and discriminations.
 In simpler words, not being ableist is not enough.
 We must make sure that we are also not perpetuating other kinds of oppressions.